Lisa Jadwin (English), Program Director

 - What do the world’s great religious traditions have to say about health and healing?

 These questions remind us of the extent to which bioethics affects our lives.
 In our technologically sophisticated times, the pursuit of scientific knowledge for its own sake can sometimes lead to unintended consequences.
-The humanities and arts provide insight into the human condition, suffering, personhood, and our responsibility to each other and offer a historical perspective on medical practice.
-Attention to literature and other arts help to develop and nurture skills of observation, analysis, empathy, and self-reflection skills that are essential for humane medical care.
-The social sciences help us to understand how bioscience and medicine take place within cultural and social contexts and how culture interacts with the individual experience of illness and the way medicine is practiced.
+The humanities and arts provide insight into the human condition, suffering, personhood, and our responsibility to each other, and offer a historical perspective on medical practice.
+Attention to literature and other arts help to develop and nurture skills of observation, analysis, empathy, and self-reflection, which are essential for humane medical care.
+The social sciences help us to understand how bioscience and medicine take place within cultural and social contexts, as well as how culture interacts with the individual experience of illness and the way medicine is practiced.

-Scientific research and practice has major social implications that bear on humanities disciplines ranging from ethics and history to religious studies and literature.
-Students electing the Health and Humanities minor will take a curriculum that includes 19 credit hours, beginning with an introductory course on basic ideas of bioethics, followed by a choice of other relevant courses, and capped with an integrative course involving original research by the student.
+Scientific research and practice have major social implications that bear on humanities disciplines ranging from ethics and history to religious studies and literature.
+Students electing the health and humanities minor will take a curriculum that includes 19 credit hours, beginning with an introductory course on basic ideas of bioethics, followed by a choice of other relevant courses, and capped with an integrative course involving original research by the student.

 The minor is suitable for students in almost any major, especially students going on to further academic work or careers in teaching, research, health care, the life sciences, informatics, law, communications, accounting, and more.